About Daisha Glenn

 Daisha Glenn, M.Ed.

 Daisha Glenn is a dedicated educator, advocate, and proud graduate of Rutgers University, where she earned dual degrees in English and Psychology.
-With a deep-rooted passion for literacy, emotional wellness, and educational equity, she pursued her Master’s Degree in Special Education and now holds a K-12 teaching certification, along with additional certifications in [insert other teaching certs here – e.g., Reading Specialist, ESL, Wilson/Orton-Gillingham, etc.].
+With a deep-rooted passion for literacy, emotional wellness, and educational equity, she pursued her Master’s Degree in Special Education and now holds a K-12 teaching certification.

 A mother of four beautiful children, Daisha lives in Moorestown, New Jersey, and brings both professional insight and personal compassion into everything she does.
 Over the past five years, she has served students in the Maple Shade, Delran, and Merchantville school systems.
 Her work has focused on breaking through traditional teaching limitations, using innovative and inclusive methods that meet students where they are and guide them to where they’re capable of going.
 Her students consistently achieve academic growth beyond expectations—gaining skills, confidence, and independence at a remarkable pace.